 Shonali Choudhury Fund

-Organized by: Kiara Alvarez
+Kiara Alvarez wrote -

 In her memory, we have established the Shonali Choudhury Fund within the Puerto Rico Community Foundation (the leading community-based non-profit organization on the island).
 Puerto Rico, the land where Shonali grew up, is undergoing a major fiscal crisis, which will result in severe cuts of government funds to non-profits who serve disadvantaged groups.
 Under these circumstances it is vital to collect private funds to support community efforts to promote women’s health and education, and protect women from domestic violence, date rape and other forms of sexual aggression.